2020 community impact grants

 Soccer For All | $500

-"The funds from Pottawattamie County Community Foundation have made a huge impact by providing access to sports for all kids," said Arian Haddix, executive director of Council Bluffs Soccer Club.
+"The funds from the Community Foundation for Western Iowa have made a huge impact by providing access to sports for all kids," said Arian Haddix, executive director of Council Bluffs Soccer Club.
 "By supporting our mission and providing fee assistance to players of all ages and abilities, any player can be part of a team and experience all that youth sports can offer and create lifelong memories."

 Crossroads of Western Iowa